A 30-year-old Honduran man died in ICE custody Sunday in a hospital in Humble, Texas, the agency said.

 The Consulate of Honduras in Houston has also been notified and Honduran consular officials have notified Balderramos-Torres’ next of kin, the agency said.

 Other detainees to die in ICE custody since November include a 58-year-old Cuban man; two Russian nationals, a 40-year-old man and a 56-year-old man; a 54-year-old Mexican man; and a 21-year-old Indian national.
-A 25-year-old Salvadoran transgender woman, Jonathan Alberto “Johana” Medina Leon, also died in the agency’s custody in early June.
+A 25-year-old Salvadoran transgender woman, Jonathan Alberto “Johana” Medina Leon, died in the agency’s custody in early June.

 11 migrants died in US custody in 10 months